 Achieve Optimal Nutrition: The Optimal Nutrient Intakes

-The tables below show our Optimal Nutrient Intakes (ONI) along with the recommended daily intake (Dietary Reference Intake or Adequate Intakes) for the minerals, vitamins, and amino acids (per 2000 calories).
-Click on the blue hyperlinks to learn more about each nutrient.
+The table below shows our Optimal Nutrient Intakes and the Dietary Reference Intake for the minerals, vitamins and amino acids (per 2000 calories).

 Minerals